- Works with both iPhone and Android.

 Not only that, but different variants of the same vehicle can come with different features.
 For example, one might come with a built-in satellite radio, and another might come with a navigation package.
 So what if you bought the car with the satellite radio, but still want to use a GPS?
 In that case, you might augment your car’s capabilities by using your smartphone.
 Unfortunately, this still requires you to handle your phone.
 This can be distracting, and could even cause you to have an accident.
 But what if you could use your phone’s key features seamlessly, right from your dashboard?

 That’s the concept behind the Ottocast Wireless Android Auto & Apple CarPlay Adapter.
 This adapter is a USB-connected device that allows you to use your car with Apple CarPlay and Wireless Android Auto.
 It’s easy to set up, easy to use, and works well with a variety of devices and vehicles.
-It’s also a recently-completed Indiegogo campaign, so you’ll have to wait a bit for it to become available.
-Currently, Ottocast expects to start shipping in December, 2021.
-But that didn’t stop us from getting an early look, so you can know what to expect.
+It’s also a recently-completed Indiegogo campaign, but luckily, it’s now available through their official website.
+Ottocast released this product in December, 2021.
+But we were lucky enough to get an early look, so you can know what to expect before you buy it.
 We’re about to discuss all of the features and functions.
 Then, you’ll know everything you need to know to make a decision.
 Let’s get started!

 How Do Apple CarPlay and Wireless Android Auto Work?